drazovan/Analysis-of-features-computed-using-Feret-s-diameter/README.md

 ### Input data

 Pixel coverage representation is the representation of a shape in which image intensities express to which extent every pixel is covered by the shape.
-It is oposed to binary representation is which a pixel is assigned 0 if its center is covered by a shape and 1 if in is not.
 There are different methods for computing pixel coverage representation from real images.
+We use the algorithm proposed in https://doi.org/10.1016/j.patrec.2011.12.014.
 The input data consists of a data base of 368 pixel coverage representations of microscopic images of cell nuclei.
 The following image illustrates some cell nuclei from the data base and their pixel coverage representations:

 <p align="center">
   <img src="images/cell1.png" width="150">